thilakshitha/AC_Service-tracker/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details..ssssssssss..
+This project is licensed under the MIT License - see the LICENSE file for details..ssssss